-Make sure to repeat this step on each RLC node in the cluster.
+Make sure to verify that the daemon is running on each RLC node in the cluster.

-4. On each RLC node, use a text editor to open file /var/log/icerackd.log, which is the log file for the power management daemon, and use the ps(1) command to verify that the log entries indicate a running daemon.
+5. On each RLC node, use a text editor to open file /var/log/icerackd.log, which is the log file for the power management daemon, and use the ps(1) command to verify that the log entries indicate a running daemon.